 Blogging is hard work!
 One thing I strive to do as I write blog posts is to present the truth in all things.
 Sometimes the truth is hard.
 The hard truth in this case is that some of my posts have been compensated in some way.
 You may or may not like that.
 The truth is I am always honest anyway.
 If I don’t particularly care for a product, you should be able to tell that when you read my post.
-In addition to the disclosure I add to the bottom of every post, I am presenting a more complete disclosure of all Homeschool Encouragement practices concerning sponsored material.
+In addition to the disclosure I add to the bottom of every post, I am presenting a more complete disclosure of all Encouraging Moms At Home practices concerning sponsored material.

 If you read my blog, you might think I love every product I review, but that is simply not true.
 I often find myself carefully considering my words in order to be professional and yet honest.
 If I dislike a product, you will probably see me including lots of objective information about that product and a little about how that product (didn’t) work in our home.
 What doesn’t work for me may very well work for you, so I try to be honest and not overly negative.
 Fortunately, I like about 90% of the products I receive.
 I absolutely love about 25% of the products I receive, and the top ten percent get my highest recommendation in My Bottom Line.

 Companies sometimes choose to sponsor a post that is not a review.
 These posts will still contain a high value for my reader, and will link to the sponsoring company.
 All sponsored posts are marked with a disclosure at the end of the post.
-As a blogger I may be compensated for the costs of attending homeschool conventions.
+As a blogger I may be compensated for the costs of attending conventions.
 In exchange for a convention presence, blog posts and social media posts a sponsor will pay for my convention expenses.
 I will only accept sponsorships from companies who are family friendly and whose products I believe in.
 I will not accept sponsorships from companies whose policies are anti-Christian or otherwise in conflict with my worldview as a Christian.
 All of my blog posts will be honest, and all opinions expressed will be my own.

 Generally, I receive a small percentage of the total amount of your purchase if you click through one of my affiliate links and make a purchase within a set number of days.
-Every time you use one of our affiliate links, it helps cover the astronomical costs required to provide free printables and maintain a website and also helps support our family.
-Thank you for this show of your support!

 Contributors on Encouraging Moms at Home are allowed to use affiliate links.